 Music Video Newspapers Magazines

-Television Image: Constraint of the second Film Advertising hail to the beef.
+Television Film Advertising hail to the beef.

 Online media Radio Social Media

 Practical production (In previous years this has been a music video, trailer, magazine double page spread or podcast).
 30% Written examination (Questions will be on unseen media texts and close study products studied throughout the course).
 70%